kroshu/kuka_drivers/doc/wiki/2_KSS_RSI.md

     rsi_xml_config_file:=/absolute/path/to/rsi_xml_config.yaml
 ```

-If `rsi_xml_config_file` is left empty, the simulator uses the same legacy defaults as the driver.
+If `rsi_xml_config_file` is left empty, the simulator uses the same defaults as the driver.

 After all components have started successfully, the system needs to be configured and activated to start the simulation.
 The robot will be visible in rviz after activation: